AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-library.md

 ### Search for content using content unique ID

-The unique ID can be used to search for content across all languages, and the expiry date is included in training reports, ensuring consistency in tracking and reporting.
+The Content unique ID can be used to search for content across all languages, and the Expiry Date is included in training reports, ensuring consistency in tracking and reporting.

-1. Launch the Content Library.
+1. Launch the **[!UICONTROL Content Library]**.
-2. Type the content unique ID in the search bar.
+2. Type the Content unique ID in the search bar.

    ![](assets/search-unique-id.png)
-   _Search using content unique ID_
+   _Search using Content unique ID_
 3. Select the ID to navigate to the content.

 ## Search for content {#searchforcontent}